Hồng Bàng dynasty: Agriculture

 The economy was based predominantly on rice paddy cultivation, and also included handicrafts, hunting and gathering, husbandry and fishing.
 Especially, the skill of bronze casting was at a high level.
 The most famous relics are Đông Sơn Bronze Drums on which are depicted houses, clothing, customs, habits, and cultural activities of the Hùng era.

 The Hùng Vươngs ruled Văn Lang in feudal fashion with the aid of the Lạc Tướng, who controlled the communal settlements around each irrigated area, organized construction and maintenance of the dikes, and regulated the supply of water.
 Besides cultivating rice, the people of Văn Lang grew other grains and beans and raised stock, mainly buffaloes, chickens, and pigs.
 Pottery-making and bamboo-working were highly developed crafts, as were basketry, leather-working, and the weaving of hemp, jute, and silk.

-An important advancement occurred by the 6th century BC: the irrigation of rice fields (lac dien) through an elaborate system of canals and dikes.
+From 2000 BC, people in modern-day North Vietnam developed a sophisticated agricultural society, probably through learning from the Shang dynasty or the Laotian.
+The tidal irrigation of rice fields through an elaborate system of canals and dikes started by the sixth century BC.
 This type of sophisticated farming system would come to define Vietnamese society.
 It required tight-knit village communities to collectively manage their irrigation systems.
 These systems in turn produced crop yields that could sustain much higher population densities than competing methods of food production.